sruthy2488/hackathon/README.md

+TINK-HER-HACK 2.0
-*Project Overview: Password Management System*
+Project : Password Management System

 This project involves creating a password management system using HTML and CSS for the frontend, Flask (a web framework in Python) for the backend, and SQL for the database.
 We will provide a login page with fields for username and password, leading to a menu with options to add and get passwords.
 If the password or username is incorrect invalid